Davincb/Awesome-open-source-potentiostat/README.md

 # Awesome-open-source-potentiostat
-Collection of hardware and software related to potentiostats (https://en.wikipedia.org/wiki/Potentiostat) intended to be used to save time in making design decisions.
+Collection of resources related to potentiostats (https://en.wikipedia.org/wiki/Potentiostat) intended to be used to save time in making design decisions.
 I have only included projects where full documentation, files, etc are still hosted.
 If you know of other projects, please add them.

 # Open source potentiostats